stefanos-vlachos/Presidio-Anonymizer/README.md

 ### End-to-End Workflow
 Taking a deeper look into the functionality of the proposed pipeline, the workflow is divided into the following three successive phases:

+#### 1. Analysis
+This stage includes the analysis of the selected data file to automatically detect sensitive or personal data.
+The process is implemented iteratively for each property of the given dataset and can be unfolded into the following steps:
+1. For each dataset attribute, the ***Presidio BatchAnalyserEngine*** module loads the column as a text phrase
+2. The BatchAnalyserEngine analyses each column and replaces PIIs with more general values
+  > Presidio analyser supports a wide range of recognisable PII entities, such as PERSON, DATE TIME, EMAIL ADDRESS or CREDIT CARD
+3. The most frequent PII entity is calculated for each column
+4. If the most frequent PII is present in more than 50% of the column cells, column is considered personal/sensitive
+  > Higher threshold values would lead to less attributes being labeled as sensitive

+#### 2. Preparation for anonymization
+#### 3. Anonymization

 ## User Manual
 ### How to install RoG?
 ### How to use RoG?